2011 Oakland Athletics season

 The Oakland Athletics' 2011 season was the 44th for the franchise in the Bay Area, as well as the 111th in club history.
-The team was competing for the American League West Division title after a 4-year absence from playoff contention, with a payroll just above $77 million.
+The team was competing for the American League West title after a 4-year absence from playoff contention, with a payroll just above $77 million.

 Off-season/spring training

 Coaching changes

 Young declined a 2-year contract offer and became Boston's pitching coach.
 Steverson becomes hitting coach for Sacramento.